Jailbreaking and Mitigation of Vulnerabilities in Large Language Models

 \subsection{Summary of Findings}

 This review highlights ongoing vulnerabilities in LLM security, despite considerable efforts to align them with human values.
 LLMs remain susceptible to a range of attacks, creating an ongoing challenge between attackers and defenders.
-Techniques such as supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF), while promising, are insufficient. \cite{Tianlong2024Rethinking} introduced the Jailbreaking LLMs through Representation Engineering (JRE) approach, which bypasses safety mechanisms with minimal queries. \cite{Shen2023Do} also showed that extensively trained models can still be manipulated to generate harmful content.
+Techniques such as supervised fine-tuning (SFT) and reinforcement learning from human feedback (RLHF), while promising, are insufficient.
+Li et al. \cite{Tianlong2024Rethinking} introduced the Jailbreaking LLMs through Representation Engineering (JRE) approach, which bypasses safety mechanisms with minimal queries.
+Shen et al. \cite{Shen2023Do} also showed that extensively trained models can still be manipulated to generate harmful content.

-The literature identifies several attack types, including prompt-based attacks that manipulate inputs via adversarial prompting or multi-turn dialogue. \cite{Liu2023Jailbreaking} found ten patterns of jailbreak prompts capable of bypassing LLM constraints, while \cite{Chao2023Jailbreaking} used PAIR to automatically generate semantic jailbreaks with black-box access.
-Model-based attacks, such as backdoor poisoning, target the model's internal vulnerabilities during training or inference \cite{Zhao2024Weak}.
-Even state-of-the-art models like GPT-4 are shown to be vulnerable \cite{Shen2023Do}.
+Our generation-mechanism-based taxonomy, informed by JailbreakRadar \cite{Chu2025JailbreakRadar}, organizes the threat landscape into six attack families.
+Established categories include human-crafted semantic attacks that manipulate inputs via role-play and multi-turn dialogue \cite{Liu2023Jailbreaking, Chao2023Jailbreaking}, optimization-based attacks using gradient search and fuzzing \cite{Andy2023Universal, Liu2023AutoDAN}, model-exploiting attacks targeting internal vulnerabilities \cite{Zhao2024Weak}, and cross-modal and cross-lingual attacks exploiting multimodal processing gaps \cite{Gong2023FigStep, Luo2024JailBreakV}.
+Critically, the 2025--2026 period has witnessed two paradigm-shifting developments: autonomous agent-driven attacks, where reasoning models themselves serve as adversaries achieving over 97\% success rates \cite{Hagendorff2026Autonomous}, and reasoning-exploiting attacks such as H-CoT that hijack chain-of-thought processes to reduce refusal rates from 98\% to below 2\% \cite{Kuo2025HCoT}.